pretix/pretix-docs/docs/guides/products/index.md

  3. Your product may only be available through a voucher.
  In order to resolve this, verify that the box next to "This product can only be bought using a voucher" is **not** checked.
  If that box is active, then your shop will only show the product to customers who have entered a matching voucher code.
- If the voucher is configured to match a quota that contains the product, then it will not show up in the shop.
  If you still want your shop to show the product to all customers, set the toggle to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".

  4. Your product may only be available as part of a bundle.